DivanDesign/EvolutionCMS.libraries.ddTools/README.md

 			'getId',
 		],
 	],
-	//Also you can prevent writing to the CMS event log if you want 'writeToLog' => false,
+	// Also you can prevent writing to the CMS event log if you want 'writeToLog' => false,
 ]));
 ```